timmy224/NBA_Analysis/readme.md

 Overall, PER may not be the best indicator for defensive statistics.
 As stated by John Hollinger, PER is not a reliable measure of defensive acumen as it only incorporates active stats such as blocks and steals which do not always explain a player's contribution to the team's defense.
 By incorporating another metric that better describes a player's defensive performance, we may reduce unexplained variability in our model.

 ## Future Directions
-Because PER is a metric that involves many basketball statistics, I'd like to do a machine learning project that uses player stats, instead of PER, across seasons to determine which stat(s) can give the best prediction for win ratio and playoff appearance.
+Because PER is a metric that involves many basketball statistics, I'd like to conduct a multivariate regression analysis using player stats, instead of derived metric PER, across seasons to determine whether we can get a better predictive model than linear regression for win ratio and playoff qualification.

 ## Priority
 | Task List                     |   Status  |